AffanIndo/AffanIndo.github.io/_posts/2018-02-04-skyrim-mods.md

 ### Performance

-Since I have potato PC, I Follow [this Youtube guide](https://www.youtube.com/watch?v=C_SciRvDTVI) to improve performance.
+Since I have potato PC, I follow [this Youtube guide](https://www.youtube.com/watch?v=C_SciRvDTVI) to improve performance.
 There are a lot of tweaks in that video, not only by installing these mods.
 So, refer to that video if you want to use these mods to their full potential.

 * **Texture Optimizer - Pine Needle FX** - Performance boost.
 * **Texture Optimizer - Rainfall FX** - Performance boost.